mmkal/TypeScript/CONTRIBUTING.md

 ### Using a development container

-If you prefer to develop using containers, this repository includes a [development container](https://code.visualstudio.com/docs/remote/containers) that you can use to quickly create an isolated development environment with all the tools you need to start working on TypeScript.
+If you prefer to develop using containers, this repository includes a [development container](https://code.visualstudio.com/docs/remote/containers) that you can use to quickly create an isolated development environment with all the tools you need to start working on HypeScript.
 To get started with a dev container and VS Code, either:

-- Clone the TypeScript repository locally and use the `Open Folder in Container` command.
+- Clone the HypeScript repository locally and use the `Open Folder in Container` command.
-- Use the `Clone Repository in Container Volume` command to clone the TypeScript repository into a new container.
+- Use the `Clone Repository in Container Volume` command to clone the HypeScript repository into a new container.

 ### Faster clones

-The TypeScript repository is relatively large.
+The HypeScript repository is relatively large.
 To save some time, you might want to clone it without the repo's full history using `git clone --depth=1`.

 ### Filename too long on Windows

-You might need to run `git config --global core.longpaths true` before cloning TypeScript on Windows.
+You might need to run `git config --global core.longpaths true` before cloning HypeScript on Windows.

 ### Using local builds